 for ages 9-12

-JURY MEMBERS: Deirdre Baker, Assistant Professor, University of Toronto, Toronto Star children’s books reviewer, and author; Maggie de Vries, author; Kit Pearson, author.
+JURY MEMBERS: Maggie de Vries, author; Sarah Ellis, author; Kit Pearson, author.

 About the Canadian Children’s Book Centre